Associate Professor, Economics

 Economics and a Senior

-Research Associate at the Center for Policy Research.
+Research Associate in the Center for Policy Research.
 His research interests are in econometric

 theory and applied econometrics.
 For econometric theory, the topics focus on